karson94/ECE510_Lab9/README.md

    - Optionally, restrict the API key to your specific application

 3. **Add your API key:**
-   - Open the `.env` file you just created
+   - Open the `local.properties` file you just created
    - Replace `your_google_maps_api_key_here` with your actual Google Maps API key
    - Example:
      ```